ssasy/ssasy.github.io/_pages/about.md

   - /about.html
 ---

 I am a Tenure-Track Faculty at [CISPA Helmholtz Center for Information Security](https://cispa.de/en).
 My research aims to improve individuals' digital privacy by designing efficient solutions for privacy-preserving computations and communications.

-I received my Ph.D. from the [University of Waterloo](https://uwaterloo.ca), where I was a part of the [Cryptography, Security, and Privacy (CrySP) group](https://crysp.uwaterloo.ca/) and was fortunate to be supervised by [Ian Goldberg](https://cs.uwaterloo.ca/~iang/).
+I received my Ph.D. from [University of Waterloo](https://uwaterloo.ca), where I was a part of the [Cryptography, Security, and Privacy (CrySP) group](https://crysp.uwaterloo.ca/) and fortunate to be supervised by [Ian Goldberg](https://cs.uwaterloo.ca/~iang/).
 Prior to that, I completed my Master's under the supervision of [Sergey Gorbunov](https://sergeyg.tech/).
 I also spent two wonderful terms over the course of my PhD as a research intern with Microsoft Research Cambridge under the supervision of [Andrew Paverd](https://ajpaverd.org/) (Spring 2022) and [Olya Ohrimenko](https://oohrimenko.github.io/) (Winter 2019).

+<b> I am Hiring! </b> I am currently seeking motivated students interested in pursuing a PhD.
+I also have a Postdoc opening within my group.
+If you are excited about working on cutting-edge privacy enhancing technologies (below is a broad list of areas my research spans), please drop me an email with your CV and interests.

-I am interested in computer security and privacy problems broadly.
-My current research topics include:
+My current research areas include:

 <ul>
 <li> Privacy-preserving computations </li>